You're Living All over Me

-You're Living All Over Me is the second studio album by the American alternative rock band Dinosaur Jr. It was released on December 14, 1987, through SST Records.
+You're Living All over Me is the second studio album by American alternative rock band Dinosaur Jr. It was released on December 14, 1987, through SST Records.

-A refinement of the formula introduced on the band's debut album Dinosaur, You're Living All Over Me features drawling vocals paired with loud guitars and driving rhythms, presaging grunge.
+A refinement of the formula introduced on the band's debut album Dinosaur, You're Living All over Me features drawling vocals paired with loud guitars and driving rhythms, presaging grunge.
 The album was well-reviewed upon release, and is now regarded as one of the greatest and most influential albums in alternative rock.

-Background
+Background and release

+The album was originally issued when the band was still known as Dinosaur, before a lawsuit forced the name change to Dinosaur Jr. The album was recalled by SST a few months after release, and new copies were printed crediting the band as Dinosaur Jr.

-Dinosaur Jr. released their first album, Dinosaur, in 1985, largely to critical indifference and low sales; only about 1,500 copies were sold in its first year.
+They released their first album, Dinosaur, in 1985, largely to critical indifference and low sales—only about 1,500 copies were sold in its first year.

 After the record's release, Dinosaur often performed in New York.
 The New York-based alternative rock band Sonic Youth was unimpressed by the first Dinosaur performance they saw.
 However, after watching them play several months later, they approached the band declaring themselves fans, and invited the band to join them on tour in the American Northeast and northern Midwest in September 1986.

 The album's title was long rumored to have been a phrase uttered by singer/guitarist J Mascis in frustration at the cramped conditions of a lengthy tour.
 However, Mascis has denied this story, claiming, "I thought of it more like my sister… You know someone just like, bugging me at the time."

+The band made a music video for the song "Little Fury Things", which was directed by Jim Spring and Jens Jurgensen.

 Music

-You're Living All Over Me has been primarily categorized as an indie rock, alternative rock, noise rock, and grunge album, and has often been noted for its influence on these genres.
+You're Living All over Me has been primarily categorized as an indie rock, alternative rock, noise rock, and grunge album, and has often been noted for its influence on these genres.
 Pitchfork described the album's sound as "a mix of hardcore punk blitz, heavy metal guitars, folk rock freak-outs, and a touch of pure pop."
 The album represents a refinement in the band's craft following their debut album, Dinosaur, while retaining its lo-fi aesthetic.

 While Mascis was again the primary songwriter, Lou Barlow contributed the last two songs, the punk-influenced "Lose" and the experimental "Poledo".
 "Poledo" is different from the rest of the album in that the first half is a low-fidelity recording of Barlow singing and playing ukulele, much like he did with his own group Sebadoh, while the second half is a collection of sound collages and abstract noise pieces.

 Music critic Byron Coley described the guitar work as "unearthly".
-He wrote: "The sound on You're Living All Over Me is mesmerizing, both distant and close at the same time."
+He wrote: "The sound on You're Living All over Me is mesmerizing, both distant and close at the same time."